-New Guinea (PNG) is a dynamic and democratic country in the
+New Guinea (PNG) is a dynamic and democratic country

-facilities outside major towns are
+species.
+Tourist facilities outside major towns are

 (please see the section on crime below).
 Read the Department

 of State Fact

 Sheet on Papua New Guinea for additional information.

 Exit and Visa Requirements

 the Papua New Guinea Immigration website, to enter the

 country you must have a passport that is valid for at

 least six months from the date of intended travel, an